Order of Protection Lawyer Chicago

 Restrictions on Contact

-Removal from the Home
+Removal From the Home

-Custody and Parenting Time Restrictions
+Parenting Time and Child Custody Restrictions

 Firearm Restrictions

-Criminal Consequences for Violations
+Criminal Consequences for Violating an Order of Protection

 Defending Against an Order of Protection